 Using Footnotes in MLA or APA

 Footnotes are a great tool for helping to clarify thoughts in a paper or get rid of confusion caused by overly long bibliographical citations.
-While they can be scary to create your first time, footnotes serve a unique purpose in keeping your writing clean and concise.
+While they can be scary to create your first time, footnotes serve a unique purpose in keeping your writing clear and concise.

 FAQ How to Write Footnotes in MLA and APA